 Prevalence surveys on violence against women: challenges around indicators, data collection and use.
 Paper presented to the Expert Group Meeting Violence Against Women and Girls, Bangkok, Thailand, 17-20 September 2012 (Jansen, H. UN Women, 2012).

-Directory of Domestic and Family Violence Statistics.
-(Australian Bureau of Statistics).
+Directory of Family, Domestic and Sexual Violence Statistics.
+(Australian Bureau of Statistics, 2018).

 Experimental Domestic and Family Violence Statistics.
 (Australian Bureu of Statistics).

 Defining the data challenge for family, domestic and sexual violence, Australia 2013: A conceptual data framework.
 (Australia Bureau of Statistics, 2013).

 Reading statistics: a guide for professionals working with domestic and family violence.
 Research & Practice Brief, 4.
 (Braaf, R., Eastman, C., Barrett Meyering, I., & Wilcox, K. Australian Domestic and Family Violence Clearinghouse, 2013).

 Research based on replication of the WHO Multi-country Study on Women's Health and Domestic Violence against Women have been conducted in these nations in the Pacific:

 * The 2017 survey was conducted by the Ministry of Women, Community and Social Develpment.
 The original Family Health and Safety Survey was publishd in 2006.

 This report consolidates data from the individual country studies: